off-by-some/contrakit/examples/quantum/README.md

 Consider the following.

-Traditional approaches to quantum foundations ask a yes-or-no question: *Can this behavior be explained classically?* This binary perspective, known as **contextuality**, has been enormously successful in identifying quantum phenomena.
+Traditional approaches to quantum foundations ask a yes-or-no question: *Can this behavior be explained classically?* This binary perspective, known as **contextuality**, has been successful in identifying quantum phenomena.
 But it leaves an important question unanswered: when the answer is "no," just how non-classical is the behavior?

-Our contradiction measure $K(P)$ transforms this binary question into a quantitative one.
+Our contradiction measure $K(P)$ converts this binary question into a quantitative one.
 Instead of asking whether quantum behavior can be explained classically, we ask: *What is the minimum information cost of forcing a classical explanation?*

-### The Power of Quantification
+### Advantages of Quantification

-To continue our analysis, we examine the advantages of this quantitative approach.

 This shift from binary to quantitative brings several advantages; each addressing limitations of traditional quantum tests:

 1. **Precise comparison across phenomena.** Different quantum experiments violate different inequalities with different units and scales; but contradiction is always measured in the same universal currency: bits of information.
 This lets us directly compare the "quantumness" of Bell violations (~0.012 bits) with Magic Square puzzles (~0.132 bits); and this reveals that algebraic quantum constraints are roughly ten times more costly to explain classically than probabilistic ones.

 2. **Localization of quantum effects.** While traditional tests tell you *that* an experiment violates classical bounds; our dual witness $\lambda^*$ tells you *where* the violation is concentrated.
 Which measure contexts are the bottlenecks?
 Which experimental configurations contribute most to the quantum advantage?
-This localization guides both theoretical understanding and experimental design; but it also opens new questions about quantum measure structure.
+This localization guides both theoretical understanding and experimental design; but it also raises questions about quantum measure structure.

 3. **Engineering applications.** Abstract concepts like "nonclassical correlations" become concrete engineering parameters; the contradiction measure translates directly into resource budgets: How much side-information per experimental run?
 What sampling strategies minimize detection time?
 How much noise can the quantum advantage tolerate?
 These questions have precise, computable answers.

 4. **Smooth scaling laws.** In repeated experiments, contradiction costs add linearly: $n$ independent runs require approximately $n \cdot K(P)$ bits of side-information to maintain classical explanations.
 This clean scaling law enables precise resource planning and statistical analysis.
 So binary violation tests cannot provide this level of detail.

-5. **Boundary precision.** The measure exhibits mathematical elegance at the classical-quantum boundary: exactly zero cost for any classically explainable behavior, positive cost that grows continuously as quantum effects strengthen.
+5. **Boundary precision.** The measure exhibits mathematical precision at the classical-quantum boundary: exactly zero cost for any classically explainable behavior, positive cost that grows continuously as quantum effects strengthen.
 This precision enables detection of quantum effects arbitrarily close to classical bounds and solid analysis of near-threshold experiments.
-Yet the mathematical elegance here is striking.
-Or consider the implications for quantum computing.

 ## Key Discoveries

-To continue our exploration, we now examine the fundamental discoveries enabled by this quantitative approach.
+The quantitative approach enables the following discoveries:

 ### A Universal Quantum Signature

-Our analysis reveals that the contradiction measure $K(P)$ Behaves like a resource monotone in our setting with consistent mathematical properties:
+The contradiction measure $K(P)$ behaves like a resource monotone in our setting with consistent mathematical properties:

 **Sharp classical-quantum boundary.** The measure exhibits perfect discrimination: exactly zero for any behavior explainable by classical physics, and strictly positive for genuinely quantum phenomena.
 In our runs, boundary detection achieves $K(P) \leq 10^{-9}$ below classical bounds and $K(P) \geq 10^{-5}$ above them, providing an unambiguous test for quantum effects.